América de Cali: 1980s: Five consecutive titles, Copa Libertadores finals

 1980 and 1981 were years of consolidation as the club finished third in consecutive years (while reaching the semi-finals of the 1980 Copa Libertadores).
-During that stretch, Ochoa was refreshing the team with new arrivals, like Argentine keeper Julio César Falcioni and strikers Roque Alfaro, Humberto Sierra and Antony de Ávila.
-Falcioni in particular would become an anchor of América for years to come, lasting with the team until 1991.
-De Ávila, meanwhile, would play with the club until 1987 and score a club record 201 goals.
+During that stretch, Ochoa refreshed the team with new arrivals, such as Argentine keeper Julio César Falcioni and strikers Roque Alfaro, Humberto Sierra and Antony de Ávila.
+Falcioni in particular became an anchor of América for years to come, staying in the team until 1991.
+De Ávila, meanwhile, played with the club until 1987 and scored a club-record 201 goals.

 1982 saw all these acquisitions come together perfectly.
 Sierra led the league in scoring with 23 goals, while Alfaro added another 16.
 América won every Colombian competition that year—the Apertura, their Finalización group, and the octagonal playoff of the year's top eight teams to determine the national champion.
 They clinched the title in the season's final match by beating Millonarios in Bogotá.

 América had won two championships with an impenetrable defense, but in the ensuing offseason, Ochoa completed an acquisition that would drastically change his side's character and strategy.
 Midfielder Willington Ortiz was one of the biggest stars in Colombian football, having helped Millonarios to two championships in the 1970s.
 By 1982, he was 30 years old, nicknamed "El Viejo Willy" (Old Willy), and still toiling away for Deportivo Cali.
-Although older, he had not lost a step, and was still a crafty midfield player capable of generating a sudden attack.
+Although older, he had not lost a step, and was still a crafty midfielder capable of generating a sudden attack.
 Ochoa wanted him for his team, and in the 1982–83 offseason signed him for an unknown transfer fee.

 Ortiz's arrival transformed América's style from total defense to rapid attack.
 They became known as La Mechita (The Fuse), and in 1983 Ortiz and Juan Manuel Battaglia combined for 40 goals.
 Their efforts paid off; América were able to successfully defend the title and also qualified for the semi-finals of the 1983 Copa Libertadores.
-And the best was still yet to come.

-1984 saw Ochoa strengthen his midfield by signing Peruvian César Cueto, a creative player nicknamed "The Left-Footed Poet" in his native country.
+In 1984 América's midfield was strengthened by the signing of Peruvian César Cueto, a creative player nicknamed "The Left-Footed Poet" in his native country.
 Midfielder Álex Escobar also began regularly playing for the club.
 Originally a youth prospect with the club, Escobar would become a fixture in the club's midfield until 1996.
 With Cueto, Escobar, and Ortiz in the midfield, La Mechita marched to a third straight championship.